 Withdrawal Can Be Dangerous

 Benzodiazepine withdrawal symptoms include restlessness, agitation, insomnia, aches and pains, blurred vision, panic, nausea, seizures, psychosis, and more.
-Severity of symptoms depends largely on a patient’s medical history, physical condition, duration of use, and benzodiazepines dosage.
-In no instance, however, is quitting “cold turkey” recommended.
+The severity of symptoms depends largely on a patient’s medical history, physical condition, duration of use, and benzodiazepines dosage.
+In no instance, however, is quitting “cold turkey” a recommendation.
 The safest way to deal with a benzodiazepine addiction is to seek help from an addiction psychiatrist or medical professional.
-The most effective form of treatment is often a slow taper, wherein a professional supervises the gradual reduction of benzodiazepine dosage in order to minimize symptoms.
+The most effective form of treatment is often a slow taper.
+A professional supervises the gradual reduction of benzodiazepine dosage in order to minimize symptoms.

 There Are Alternative Treatment Options